hawtio/hawtio/README.md

 * [how to get started working on the code](http://hawt.io/developers/index.html)
 * [join the hawt.io community](http://hawt.io/community/index.html)

-Its hawt, but stay cool! :)
+Its a hawt console to help you can stay cool!